Hi! I am Michele.

 Particpatory Media and Game Preservation

-Preserving video games has been a challeng, especially with the increasing amount of games each year.
+Preserving video games has been a challenge, especially with the increasing amount of games each year.
 Our paper for ASIS&T '24 looks at the possibilities of YouTube content as a possible supplement for other forms of game preservation.

 Co-Designing Games for Misinformation in Libraries